nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

     - renamed Arduino serial adapter to `ArduinoDIA`, verbose mode disabled
 - connected a second arduino (`Arduino SpectraX`) to test the stability before iplementing SpectraX TTL control via arduino
 - tested streaming acquisiiton to RAID: 1000 frames at 25fps in 30sec (ca. 7gb in total)

+## 20160119
+- new arduino shutter with a custom shield to control the DIA LED and the SpectarX using TTL (through a demux connected to pins 8-10).
+Configuration reworked accordingly.

 ## To do